paul-darbyshire/medici.pre.ico/README.md

   * Open with Google Chrome

   ## Remote

-* The Test Platform has been deployed to the Heroku testing platform.
-Heroku is a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.
-The Test Platform is accessible at: https://agile-lowlands-23166.herokuapp.com.
+* Heroku is a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.
+The Test Platform has been deployed at: https://agile-lowlands-23166.herokuapp.com.

 -------------------------
   FURTHER NOTES: